gnat/tween-composer-godot/README.md

 - Sending triggers as a signal so other nodes can be connected and interact with the tween.
 - Playback options to pause/play, reset, restart...
 - "Hide before" and "Delete after" tween, to simplify the parent's spawning/destroying animations.
+- Load your TweenSequence saved resources to play different animations.

 ## How to Use
 Tween Composer works with `Node2D`, `Node3D` and `Control` nodes, but it can be used in virtually any node that needs tweens.